cotteux/MicronCMS/README.md

 # MicronCMS
-Base on the Collection of various pages from NomadNet_pages This script emulate a frame website with header, menu and footer.
+Base on the Collection of various pages from NomadNet_pages.
+This script emulate a frame website with header, menu and footer.
 Page files can be written in micron and python.
 Come with status.mu example of a python dynamic page.